3rd-Eden/memcached/README.md

 #nMemcached

-	NOTE: This module is not yet ready for production usage.
-If I called it stable i would lieing ;) WORKING DRAFT

-nMemcached is a fully featured Memcached client for node.js. nMemcached is build with scaling, high availability and exceptional performance in mind.
+nMemcached is a fully featured Memcached client for Node.js. nMemcached is build with scaling, high availability and exceptional performance in mind.
 We use consistent hashing to store the data across different nodes.
 Consistent hashing is a scheme that provides a hash table functionality in a way that adding or removing a server node does not significantly change the mapping of the keys to server nodes.
-The algorithm that is used for consistent hashing is the same as libketama.
+The algorithm that is used for consistent hashing is the same as `libketama`.

 There are different ways to handle errors for example, when a server becomes unavailable you can configure the client to see all requests to that server as cache misses until it goes up again.
 It's also possible to automatically remove the affected server from the consistent hashing algorithm or provide nMemcached with a failover server that can take the place of the unresponsive server.

 When these issues occur the nMemcached client will emit different events where you can subscribe to containing detailed information about the issues.

 The client is configurable on different levels.
 There's a global configuration that you update so all you Memcached clusters will use the same failure configuration for example, but it's also possible to overwrite these changes per nMemcached instance.

+	**Project status** Working, but untested.
+There are still a couple of internal cavecats that needs to be overcome.
+	At this point compression and sending `Buffer` objects as values are not supported.
+The project is getting closer to it's first alpha release.
+So at this point, I would not recommonend for production servers **yet**.
+Feel free to contribute and apply patches where needed.

 ## Setting up the client